-There is also a strong network effect12 to Facebook (see Chapter 6 "Understanding Network Effects").
+There is also a strong network effect to Facebook (see Chapter 6 "Understanding Network Effects").
 People are attracted to the service because others they care about are more likely to be there than anywhere else online.
+And that large user base has also attracted all sorts of firms and organizations looking to connect with Facebook's masses.
 Without the network effect Facebook wouldn't exist.
 And it's because of the network effect that another smart kid in a dorm can't rip off Zuckerberg in any market where Facebook is the biggest fish.
-Even an exact copy of Facebook would be a virtual ghost town with no social graph (see Note 8.23 "It's Not the Technology" below).
+Even an exact copy of Facebook would be a virtual ghost town with no social graph (see Note 8.21 "It's Not the Technology" below).

-The switching costs13 for Facebook are also extremely powerful.
+The switching costs for Facebook are also extremely powerful.
 A move to another service means recreating your entire social graph.
 The more time you spend on the service, the more you've invested in your graph and the less likely you are to move to a rival.

-- 12. Also known as Metcalfe's Law, or network externalities.
-When the value of a product or service increases as its number of users expands. - 13.
+- Also known as Metcalfe's Law, or network externalities.
+When the value of a product or service increases as its number of users expands. - 10.
 The cost a consumer incurs when moving from one product to another.
 It can involve actual money spent (e.g., buying a new product) as well as investments in time, any data loss, and so forth.

-8.3 The Social Graph 271
+8.3 The Social Graph 284